 A really impressive dish.
 Get some whole mackerel from your fishmonger.
 They are really cheap.
 It is a rich fish, but the ginger in this Asian marinade really cuts through it.

 1 Bunch of Coriander - £0.52

 Soy Sauce - £1.00

 2 Limes - £0.60

 Total Cost - £9.16 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-When the fish is cooked through, place them onto a board (with the side that had no marinade on facing up).
-Brush over the remainder of your marinade, scatter over some coriander leaves and some chopped red chillies, and serve with some lime to squeeze over.
+When the fish is cooked through, place them onto a board.
+Make sure the side that had no marinade on it is facing up.
+Brush over the remainder of your marinade.
+Scatter over some coriander leaves, some chopped red chillies, and serve with some lime to squeeze over.
 Enjoy!